natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-72M2%20Moderna.md

 {{tankMobility|abMinHp=1317|rbMinHp=752}}

-Like later T-72s, the T-72M2 has its engine upgraded to a Polish PZL Wola S12U diesel engine with 850 hp output, which is a bit higher than T-72B's V-84S with 840 hp, though still the highest of the A and M series T-72s.
-The T-72M2 shares the same top speed of 60 km/h and infamous -4.2 km/h reverse speed, as well as the 44.5 ton weight of the later T-72B.
-Although 10 hp difference is not too much, the overall mobility is still worse than NATO counterparts.
+Like later T-72s, the T-72M2 has its engine upgraded to a Polish PZL Wola S12U diesel engine with an engine output of 850 HP, which is slightly higher than the T-72B's V-84S with 840 hp, and is the strongest engine in any A and M series T-72.
+The T-72M2 shares the same top speed of 60 km/h and infamous -4.2 km/h reverse speed, as well as the 44.5 ton weight, of the later T-72Bs.
+Although a 10 hp difference is not much, the overall mobility of the T-72M2 is still worse than its NATO counterparts.

 === Modifications and economy ===
 {{Specs-Economy}}